Terms & Conditions

 -

-The outstanding balance is due no less than 10 days in advance of the charter date.
+The remaining balance is due no less than 10 days before the charter date.

 -

-Charters booked less than 10 days prior must be paid in full at the time of booking.
+Charters booked less than 10 days before the charter date must be paid in full at the time of booking.

 -

-Failure to make full payment when due may result in the cancellation of your Charter with no refund.
+Failure to make payment when due may result in cancellation of the Charter without refund.

 3.3.
 Charges and Currency

-Additional Charges (Time): Charges may apply for extra time beyond contracted hours (e.g., airport wait times due to delays).
+Additional charges may apply for extra service time beyond contracted hours, including airport wait times caused by delays.

-Administrative Support Fee: Calgary Shuttles is retained as a transport provider only.
-While standard itinerary coordination is included, excessive administrative, event planning, or logistical support (e.g., extensive email correspondence beyond contract clarification, route mapping beyond the provided itinerary, or booking vendor services) may result in an additional administrative fee.
-This fee will be negotiated and agreed upon prior to the provision of such services.
+Calgary Shuttles is retained as a transportation provider only.
+While standard itinerary coordination is included, excessive administrative, event planning, or logistical support may result in an additional administrative fee.
+This fee will be negotiated and agreed upon prior to such services being provided.

-Payment Guarantee: The Company reserves the right to request a valid credit card or e-Transfer to guarantee payment of any additional charges payable by you under the contract or these Terms and Conditions.
+The Company reserves the right to request a valid credit card or eTransfer to guarantee payment of any additional charges payable under this agreement.

-Currency: All prices quoted are in Canadian Dollars (CAD$).
+All prices are quoted in Canadian Dollars (CAD).

 3.4.
 Accepted Methods of Payment